puppetlabs/puppetlabs-apache/README.md

 ##### `error_log_pipe`

 Specifies a pipe to send error log messages to.
-Default: undef.
+Default: `undef`.

 This parameter has no effect if the [`error_log_file`][] parameter has a value.
 If neither this parameter nor `error_log_file` has a value, Puppet then checks [`error_log_syslog`][].

 ##### `error_log_syslog`

 Determines whether to send all error log messages to syslog.
 Valid options: Boolean.
-Default: undef.
+Default: `undef`.

 This parameter has no effect if either of the [`error_log_file`][] or [`error_log_pipe`][] parameters has a value.
 If none of these parameters has a value, given a virtual host `example.com`, Puppet defaults to '$logroot/example.com_error_ssl.log' for SSL virtual hosts and '$logroot/example.com_error.log' for non-SSL virtual hosts.